web-platform-tests/rfcs/rfcs/feature-set-metadata-file-to-web-platform-tests.md

 This RFC does not cover the a long term mitigation plan for the risk.
 However, a possible mitigation could be one of the following:
-- A new GitHub Action that can prevent a PR from being merged if a user modifies a overridden test without modifying the FEATURE_SET.yml, or
+- A new GitHub Action that can prevent a PR from being merged if a user modifies a overridden test without modifying the WEB_FEATURE.yml, or
-- Expand on the wpt-pr-bot changes to require a FEATURE_SET reviewer if it detects a overridden test has changed (even if FEATURE_SET.yml has not).
+- Expand on the wpt-pr-bot changes to require a WEB_FEATURE reviewer if it detects a overridden test has changed (even if WEB_FEATURE.yml has not).

 # Other Notes

 ## Changes for WPT Contributors

 The metadata tag is not mandatory.
-WPT contributions will not be blocked if contributors do not add the metadata tag to the FEATURE_SET.yml files or test files.
+WPT contributions will not be blocked if contributors do not add the metadata tag to the WEB_FEATURE.yml files or test files.

 ## Populating and maintaining the metadata files